boltsparts/BOLTS_archive/backends/website/docs/specs/blt_spec_0.1.rst

 -name: mandatory.
 A naming definition
 -url: optional.
 For standard parts the URL where the official standard can be bought.
 -table: optional.
 A table of dimensions.
 -notes: optional.
 Notes for this part.
-This can be used to mention confusions, contradicting informations or missing data.
+This can be used to mention confusions, contradicting information or missing data.

 Names
 -----